10 Common Safety Issues in Warehouses

 Some warehouse jobs require training through OSHA.
 Many warehouse managers also use OSHA resources to train their employees.
 When workplaces do not follow the required safety regulations, OSHA may charge a fine.

-OSHA has had a large impact on workplace safety over the years.
+OSHA has had a large impact on workplace safety plans over the years.
 This impact includes dangerous work settings such as warehouses.
 Since OSHA began in 1970, workplace injuries have been reduced by 42 percent.
 Also, the number of occupational deaths has gone down by 62 percent.
 However, thousands of accidents take place in workplaces every year.
 It’s important to follow OSHA rules when trying to make warehouses safer places to work.

 Some of the most dangerous accidents in warehouses involve electricity.
 You may be exposed to electrical hazards when working on equipment or coming into contact with line-to-ground faults.